 Besides losing your job, going through a divorce, or (let’s be honest) having kids, few things are more consistently stressful than dealing with your finances.
 And since money is one of the few constants that we think about throughout our lifetime, it’s something that can affect us (and our mental health) long term.

 Mental health and money are without a doubt interconnected; issues with your finances can often be a trigger for mental health challenges, while your mental health can have a real impact on your financial health.
-We want to ensure that everyone is not only well off financially, but also mentally well off – that’s why we believe it’s time to talk about money and mental health.
+We want to ensure that everyone is not only well off financially, but also mentally well off – that’s why we believe it’s time to talk about money health and mental health.

 Money and mental illness – the cycle